 Long term medical care – which covers long term nursing, care and chronic conditions.

-Supplementary Care – which is additional cover for dental care, physiotherapy, cosmetic surgery etc.
+Supplementary Care – which provides additional cover for dental care, physiotherapy, cosmetic surgery etc.

 Basic health insurance – basisverzekering –is mandatory for anyone that is a permanent resident of the Netherlands (usually if you’re staying for a year or more).
 This level of health insurance falls under the Zorgverzekeringswet category, and the care that it covers is updated yearly by the Dutch government.
 Typically visits to your GP, dental care for under 18s, maternity care and certain treatments for specific chronic diseases are covered by basic health insurance but you’re able to view the complete list of what is included on their site.